tsmcphaul/whats-on-your-feet/README.md

 What's On Your Feet is a Sinatra Web Application that allows fellow Sneakerheads to create their online sneaker collection.
 Users can add a new sneaker to their profile and view their entire collection.
-User also has editing and deleting functionality on their sneaker collection.
+Users also have editing and deleting functionality on their sneaker collection.

 Installation
 - Clone application from terminal